hmrc/individual-calculations-api/resources/public/api/conf/3.0/docs/group_selfAssessment.md

 Here a developer can:
+- list self-assessment tax calculations for a given National Insurance number (NINO) and tax year
-- trigger a self-assessment tax calculation for a given tax year.
-The result of the calculation can be explored via the “Retrieve a self-assessment tax calculation metadata” endpoint
+- trigger a self-assessment tax calculation for a given tax year
+- retrieve all the tax calculation data for a given NINO and Calculation ID